 There are several common indicators that you’ll likely notice if you’re experiencing a mouse infestation.
-Keep an eye out for things like:
+Keep an eye out for any of the following.

-- Small, cylindrical droppings in drawers, cupboards, and other areas where food is found.
+- Small, cylindrical droppings in drawers, cupboards, & other areas where food is found.

-- Signs of chewing and nibbling on food packages, especially in the corners.
+- Signs of chewing & nibbling on food packages, especially in corners.

-- Holes chewed along baseboards, walls, and flooring that allow mice to enter the interior of your home.
+- Holes chewed along baseboards, walls, & flooring that allow mice to enter the interior of your home.

 - Tight, hidden areas emitting a foul, stale scent.